 Are You Missing Opportunities?
 Salon Advice from Faye Murray

 Salon owners come across opportunities to help their clients on a daily basis.
-In this post (read time 2:00) I explain how to recognise these opportunities.
+In this post, I explain how to recognise these opportunities.

 A friend of mine told me recently that she had just been to Queensland for a holiday, and as a treat she booked into what she believed to be a really good hairdressing salon.

 She was aware of their reputation, she checked out their web site and social media before making the appointment.
 She was very confident the service would be amazing.